-Calculate the kinetic energy of the projectile, used under normal conditions, from the maximum of five velocity readings.

-If more than one type of projectile is supplied with the toy, the kinetic energy of each type of projectile shall be calculated.
+The kinetic energy of the projectile, when used under normal conditions, is calculated from the maximum of 5 velocity determinations.
+If more than one type of projectile is supplied with the toy, the kinetic energy of each type of projectile is calculated.